 3M Scotchkote Epoxy Screed RS 820

 Garages with showrooms must look extremely sleek, smooth and presentable – usually with wall/floor covings.
-3M’s Scotchkote epoxy screed RS 820 is a resurfacing screed for concrete surfaces that has that professional showroom finished look.
-Visit the product page to find out more.
+Rawlins Paints stock a wide range of resurfacing screeds to repair or renovate concrete surfaces.
+Visit the category page to find full product listings.

 Rust-Oleum 5190 Epoxy Repair Mortar Deep Fill